fwcd/mini-cad/README.md

 # MiniSlice

-Parameteric 3D modeller and slicer.
+A parameteric 3D modeller and slicer for macOS and iOS featuring a Swift-inspired Domain Specific Language (DSL) for modeling.

 ## See also